 The Congress was held at the Hong Kong Convention and Exhibition Centre from 6th to 9th August 2006.
 The theme of the Congress was "From Nano to Cosmos".

 The 11th AOCR was a success.
-The Congress Organising Committees was led by AOSR Executive Committee, Member
+The Congress Organising Committees was led by AOSR Executive Committee, Member favorable registrations, with more than 1,500

 [Figure 4] AOCR 2006 Hong Kong Booth Setup in RSNA in 2005